tbarron/PyBP/pages/05_always.md

 ---
-title: 1.
-Always Return Something
+title: Always Return Something
-layout: minimal
+order: 5
 ---
 ### (You Do Anyway)